Litemage/ChapstickRobot/README.md

 The *ChapstickRobot* then turned into just a passion project for fun & giggles.

+I highly recommend taking a look at the [project collage](/ChapstickRobotProject.png) which shows everything in a lot more detail than the brief overview here (and it's got *PICTURES*)

 # Directory Description

 "ChapstickRobotFirmware" is the PlatformIO project directory which holds the `platformio.ini` file, for opening it in vscode with the PlatformIO extension.